zwave-js/node-red-contrib-zwave-js/managed.md

 | WakeInterval              | Set                                 | [Number : Seconds, Number : Controller Node ID]       |
 | WakeInterval              | Get                                 |                                                       |

-## Just show me how to get started.
+## Example 101
+See below, for examples on how to interrogate the CC's in the table above.

 ```
 /* Set a configuration value for a zwave node */